Qwertyblob/tp/docs/UserGuide.md

 * If there are duplicate names, the system will prevent the command from executing and prompt the user to delete using index instead.
 * To prevent mistakes, the system will request a response of either `Y` or `N` to confirm if you want to proceed.
 * `-f` flag forces the command to execute without confirmation.
+* On successful execution, a success message showing the details of the deleted person will be shown.
+Specific error messages will be shown in the case of invalid inputs.

 Examples:
 * `list` followed by `delete 2` then `Y` deletes the 2nd person in the address book.